World Order/Series2/Volume 34/Issue 3/Text

 by comparing two objects to determine which one has more coherence and exhibits more life: a nickel and a dime (see Fig. 1).

-About the two coins, one may ask, “Which object do you like best?”
+About the two coins, one may ask, "Which object do you like best?"
 This question often produces an answer that does not help at all.
-One may hear comments such as, “I really like nickels.
-My grandfather used to give them to all of the grandchildren,” or “I have hated dimes ever since I choked on one when I was four years old,” or “I prefer nickels because they are larger.”
+One may hear comments such as, "I really like nickels.
+My grandfather used to give them to all of the grandchildren," or "I have hated dimes ever since I choked on one when I was four years old," or "I prefer nickels because they are larger."
 Such answers are opinions or preferences based on idiosyncratic experience or cultural conditions.
-However, one may also ask a question that Alexander has formulated to dig past human differences and into our vast similarities: “Which of the two objects seems like a better picture of all of you, the whole of you: a picture that shows you as you ate, with all your hopes, fears, weaknesses, glory, and absurdity, and which—as far as possibleincludes everything you could ever hope to be; in short, which comes Closer to being a true picture of your self.”10 In experiments where this question is asked, more than 80 percent of the respondents choose one of the objects over the other, regardless of culture or personality.
+However, one may also ask a question that Alexander has formulated to dig past human differences and into our vast similarities: "Which of the two objects seems like a better picture of all of you, the whole of you: a picture that shows you as you are, with all your hopes, fears, weaknesses, glory, and absurdity, and which-as far as possible- includes everything you could ever hope to be; in short, which comes closer to being a true picture of your self."10 In experiments where this question is asked, more than 80 percent of the respondents choose one of the objects over the other, regardless of culture or personality.
 More people say that the dime has more life than the nickel.
 People also choose the dime over a quarter, dispelling the notion that the dime was picked over the nickel because of its higher monetary value.
-A different form of the question is “Which one of the two objects would you prefer to become by the day of your death?”
-Such questions focus attention on the actual life-giving nature of a thing, avoiding certain pitfalls typical of our daily working experience—opinions, images, and idiosyncratic preferences.
+A different form of the question is "Which one of the two objects would you prefer to become by the day of your death?"
+Such questions focus attention on the actual life-giving nature of a thing, avoiding certain pitfalls typical of our daily working experience―opinions, images, and idiosyncratic preferences.

-The detailed reasons for why the mirror'of-the-self test works are many, but part of its success relies on the degree of development or enlightenment of the observer.
+The detailed reasons for why the mirror-of-the-self test works are many, but part of its success relies on the degree of development or enlightenment of the observer.
 What is required is the ability to stop listening to distractions and to see the objects

 10. Alexander, Nature of Order, Book One 317.

 to be judged directly, without filters.
-For example, one would be distracted from the task at hand by asking such questions as “Which coin would my professor pick,” “Will my friends think I am naive if I pick the dime,” “How will my choice be seen by my peers,” “Am I making the proper, sophisticated choice befitting my education,” “W11 my parents be proud of my choice.”
-The pressure to avoid making a genuine, heartfelt choice, which these ego-otiented questions produce, is very powerful, as is that of our image—ridden culture.
-This, explains Alexander, may be why those places, buildings, and objects that exhibit extremely high degrees of wholeness have been produced, nearly exclusively, through the mystical branches of the world’s great religions, where the lack of ego is valued above all.
+For example, one would be distracted from the task at hand by asking such questions as "Which coin would my professor pick," "Will my friends think I am naive if I pick the dime," "How will my choice be seen by my peers," "Am I making the proper, sophisticated choice befitting my education," "Will my parents be proud of my choice."
+The pressure to avoid making a genuine, heartfelt choice, which these ego-oriented questions produce, is very powerful, as is that of our image-ridden culture.
+This, explains Alexander, may be why those places, buildings, and objects that exhibit extremely high degrees of wholeness have been produced, nearly exclusively, through the mystical branches of the world's great religions, where the lack of ego is valued above all.

 Once we have trained and developed the ability to discern degrees of wholeness in things, it is important to determine an order-producing process consistent with the idea of wholeness, where the universe is not perceived as divided.
 Alexander has postulated that living structures emerge in nature from a process of unfolding wholeness: "According to this principle, the transformations which occur in the system take whatever wholeness exists at any given instant, and continue it and intensify it while broadly maintaining its global structure.""
 To work properly, the process needs to maintain a kind of smoothness, avoiding large discontinuous jumps from one state to another.